phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 ## Dynamic API Resolving

-WhiteSnake is liveraging the capability of using Native windows APIs (unmanaged code) in C# Applications (managed code).
+WhiteSnake is leveraging the capability of using Native Windows APIs (unmanaged code) in C# Applications (managed code).
 We can identify it by looking at the ImpMap we can see the following

 ![imp_map](assets/imgs/posts/2024-05-01-WhiteSnake/native_api.png)